Karaokifyy/Karaokifyy/Sprint1.md

 ### Issues Completed

 ### Issues In Progress

+#### Front-end:

-FrontEnd: I was unable to create a HTTP service to the server in time of sprint 1.
+I was unable to create a HTTP service to the server in time of sprint 1.
 I could get a service running to a json placeholder as a moch backend but I still need to het it running with the actual go code.
 I believe I was unable to complete this task in time due to the face that the original setup/installations as well as creating the login screen to most of the time.
 For the next sprint I will plan better to get more productive in terms of a proper HTTP service from clien to server.

+#### Back-end: